Cloudian Ransomware Protection Solutions

-Ransomware involves the encryption of an organization’s data assets by an unauthorized party.
+When ransomware strikes, hackers encrypt an organization’s data, making that data inaccessible.
 To obtain the encryption key, the victim pays a ransom, often in a hard-to-trace crypto-currency such as Bitcoin.

 Defense Strategies Have Holes

-Strategies for thwarting a ransomware attack usually fall into two categories: preventing the attack and containing its impact.
+To defend against ransomware, you can either prevent the attack or contain its impact.
 Attack prevention often involves training programs for users, advising them to avoid “phishing” attacks such as emails whose senders are posing as trusted sources.
 Another prevention strategy monitors emails and network activity to detect unusual behavior.

 Attacks can strike even the best-prepared, making it essential to mitigate the effects of a successful breach.
 Here, the best line of defense is at the storage layer, where the data is written.

 The storage technology to preserve data integrity already exists.
-Object Lock (also known as WORM, which stands for “write once, read many,” ensures that data, once written, cannot be changed or deleted until a specified time has passed.
+Object Lock (also known as WORM, which stands for “write once, read many”) ensures that data, once written, cannot be changed or deleted until a specified time has passed.
 Because the data cannot be modified, it, therefore, cannot be encrypted, thus rendering the malware ineffective.
 No one, not even those with admin rights, can change the data, thus also protecting it from employees with malicious intent.

-1. As a backup target: Cloudian storage can act as a target for popular data protection applications including Rubrik, Commvault, and VERITAS.
-When the WORM feature is activated on this target, the data written is unchangeable for the specified period.
+1. As a backup target: Cloudian storage can act as a target for popular data protection applications including Veeam, Rubrik, Commvault, and VERITAS.
+When the Object Lock (WORM) feature is activated on this target, the data written is unchangeable for the specified period.
 This renders hacks pointless.

 3. As a file server: A straightforward approach is to directly protect files.
 When configured with Windows/Linux file services plus WORM functionality, Cloudian systems provide a simple means of protecting files as they are stored.